The City College offers the following Master's degrees in Mechanical Engineering:

 From eligible candidates, the department may make final admission decisions based on a combination of factors, including academic degrees and records, the statement of purpose, letters of recommendation, test scores, and relevant work experience.
 Also considered is the appropriateness of the applicant’s goals to the degree program in which they are interested and to the research interests of the program's faculty.
 Satisfying minimal standards, however, does not guarantee admission, since the number of eligible applicants generally far exceeds the number of places available.
 As a result, many well-qualified applicants cannot be accommodated.

 All admitted students are offered financial support through research assistantships, fellowships, or teaching assistantships.

-Requirements for a Doctoral Degree
+2. Requirements for Completion of a Doctoral Degree

 Credits: A minimum of 60 graduate credits must be completed within the area of specialty.
 Forty-eight

 of these are course credits and 12 credits are research credits (ME58990 – doctoral dissertation research).
 Students with a Master’s degree may transfer up to 30 credits from their previous institution.